iluvjava/Maths/Notebook 2.0/AMATH 503/Common PDEs B.C Catalogs.md

 u(x, t) = u_n(x, t) + u_s(x, t)
 $$

-And notice that $u(x, t) - u_n(x, t)$ is Dirichlet boundary conditions, therefore, we can solve it with Dirichlet boundary conditions and add back the Homogenous solution to get the full solution of the Equation.
+And notice that $u(x, t) - u_n(x, t)$ is Dirichlet boundary conditions, therefore, we can solve it with Dirichlet boundary conditions and add back the homogeneous solution to get the full solution of the Equation.

 ---
 ### **Wave Equation**